 Whether you whip this up as an easy-to-grab snack, a healthy breakfast, or even a quick dessert to satisfy that sweet tooth, we promise, you won’t be disappointed!

-Like mentioned above, while most applesauces would not fall under a “whole foods” dietary approach, this one most certainly does!
-And the best part is, this recipe only utilizes two major modifications in order to prioritize optimal nutrition.
-In this recipe, we….
+While most applesauce would not fall under a “whole foods” approach, it doesn’t have to be this way!
+Our Recipe for Applesauce Recipe is most certainly healthy, and a whole food!
+The best part is, this recipe only utilizes two major modifications in order to prioritize optimal nutrition.
+Here’s some tips for making the healthiest, most nutrient dense applesauce recipes…

-Kept the Apple Skins: Supermarket applesauce is not made with the “whole” apple because it doesn’t include the apple skins.
+Supermarket applesauce is not made with the “whole” apples, because it doesn’t include the apple skins.
 Keep in mind the apple skins are where most of the fiber in apples is.
 The apple skins contain nutrients, including important flavonoid phytonutrients such as quercetin.
-Click here to learn more about quercetin!
+Quercetin is an antioxidant known for its ability to help reduce inflammation, allergies, and blood pressure!
+It’s also great for boosting the immune system (its most well known use), and much more.

-And, if you are concerned about your weight it is especially important to note research has actually compared the consumption of “whole” apples to skinless applesauce and apple juice.
+If you are concerned about your weight, it is especially important to note research has actually compared the consumption of “whole” apples to skinless applesauce and apple juice.
 Research found that apples eaten without their skins don’t even come close to being as filling and satisfying as the “whole” apple.
+Way more satisfying, delicious, and nutrient-dense!
 The healthy applesauce recipe below is made with the “whole” apple—skins and all.

 Adding More Flavor